 after seeing Matthew Broderick in the movie War Games in 1983 (pictured above) i was able to convince my parents to purchase my brother (also pictured above) and i a Commodore64 and 300baud modem. within weeks we had our own phone line and set up a bulletin board system on our C64 called Dr. Decibles Lab running on HAL'S BBS and programmed in BASIC. unfortunately no images of this "site" exist, but the various images above give you an idea of what it was like. this was the beginning of my life online, and at 7-11.

-after getting my first professional job doing light web work and print design for a skiwear company, i was able showcase some actual work to balance out the personal art projects i was working on at the time. the visual design of this site reflects a growing interest in text-based art. its also the first time i used a little bit of flash to show an animation just under my wordmark logo that i think played a sound and visualized to the user that they were "connected" to my site. pretty hokey but i had to start somwhere.
+after getting my first professional job doing light web work and print design for a skiwear company, i was able showcase some actual work to balance out the personal art projects i was working on at the time. the visual design of the site above reflects a growing interest in text-based art. it's also the first time i used a little bit of Flash to show an animation, just under my wordmark logo, that i think played a sound and visualized to the user that they were "connected" to my site. dumb, but i had to start somwhere.

-i stuck with a single page, text link motif for several years, but got rid of the flash. each year i would update the background, change the colors, add some new work, and make an adjustment to the logo to match the year. the above image is the only visual i have of the site during that era, which is why it's such poor quality.
+i stuck with a single page, text link motif for several years, but got rid of the flash. each year i would update the background, change the colors, add some new work, and make an adjustment to the logo to match the current year. the above image is the only visual i have of my site during that era, which is why it's of such poor quality.

-by the time 2008 rolled around i had been making HTML-based websites for almost 10 years and you can see from this iteration of my site, thought i was pretty shit hot. i was really into using services that allowed for the syndication of digital activity by rss so that every song i listened to, photo i posted, or update i made could be subscribed to with an rss reader. why anyone would want to do that was beyond me, but hey, it seemed pretty cool at the time.
+by the time 2008 rolled around i had been making HTML-based websites for almost 10 years and you can see from the example of my site above, i thought i was pretty shit hot. i was really into using services that allowed for the syndication of digital activity by rss feed, so that every song i listened to, photo i posted, or update i made could be subscribed to with an rss reader. why anyone would want to do that was beyond me, but hey, it seemed pretty cool at the time.

-with services like Squarespace, Cargo, and Virb making beautiful 1-page sites excessible for everyonne during the mid-2000s the personal website seemed to become less of a thing. it just didn't seem as necessary anymore, and people were also using instagram and twitter as their home on the web. it was within that context that i decided to take a less is more approach and go back to the single page format that seemed to work so well for me in 2008.
+with services like Squarespace, Cargo, and Virb making beautiful 1-page sites accessible for everyonne during the mid-2000s, the personal website seemed to become less of a thing. it just didn't seem as necessary anymore, and people were also using instagram and twitter as their home on the web instead of something as labor intensive as a website. it was within that context that i decided to take a less is more approach and go back to the single page format that seemed to work so well for me in 2008.

-this was probably my least favorite website. the home page (pictured above is the about page) featured a "demo real" that i quickly made using a third party plugin that took a huge library of photos and strung them together with music while it rapidly cycled through each image that was supposed to make my life seem pretty exciting, but overall the site was pretty boring.
+this was probably my least favorite website. the home page (pictured above is the "about" page) featured a demo reel of sorts that i quickly made using a third party plugin that took a huge library of photos and strung them together with music while it rapidly cycled through each image that was supposed to make my life seem pretty exciting, but overall the site was pretty boring.

-this iteration of the site saw the return of personal artworks presented alongside professional work in a streamlined and simplified navigation. the capabilities of HTML5 allowed for the return of background motion videos without flash, and this home page cycled through about five of them randomly.
+this iteration of the site saw the return of personal artworks presented alongside professional work with a streamlined and simplified navigation. the capabilities of HTML5 allowed for the return of background motion videos without Flash, and this home page cycled through about five of them randomly.

-davidlook.net has come a long way since the earliest days of a personal website on a Commodore64. the one version viewing right now is very similar to site i launched in 2015. most of the changes have taken place in the background, moving the whole site to a new wordpress theme, and building out a more robust professional work section to better represent my digital creative strategy work.
+davidlook.net has come a long way since the earliest days of the personal website on a Commodore64. the version you're viewing right now is very similar to the site i launched in 2015. most of the changes have taken place in the background, moving the whole site to a new wordpress theme, and building out a more robust professional work section to better represent my digital creative strategy work.